brodieG/aammrtf/README.md

 the tests, but we must both visually review the results **and** take care to avoid spurious failures.

-> A significant but unlikely-to-occur risk is that at some point in the future
+> A significant but unlikely-to-occur risk is that R irreversibly changes a
-> R changes something fundamental about the display of outputs, such as how
+> fundamental aspect of display of outputs, such as how vector indices are
-> vector indices are displayed, etc..
-Be wary of output from 3rd party packages
+> displayed, etc..
+Be wary of output from 3rd party packages that may not be as
-> that may not be as stable as that of base R.
+> stable as that of base R.

 You'll notice we use `all.equal` around the `pi` test above, this is to avoid spurious mismatches caused by small changes in the display of numeric values